satwikkansal/wtfpython/README.md

 [![WTFPL 2.0][license-image]][license-url]

-> A collection of tricky Python examples
+> A collection of nice and tricky Python examples.

 Python, being a high-level and interpreter based programming language which is awesome by design, provides us with many functionalities for programmer's comfort.
 But sometimes, the outcomes of your code may not seem obvious to a normal Python user at the first sight.